trentm/node-bunyan/README.md

 - "debug" (20): anything else, i.e. too verbose to be included in "info" level.
 - "trace" (10): logging from external libraries used by your app

-"debug" should be used sparingly.
+General level usage suggestions: "debug" should be used sparingly.
 Information that will be useful to debug errors *post mortem* should usually be included in "info" messages if it's generally relevant or else with the corresponding "error" event.
 Don't rely on spewing mostly irrelevant debug messages all the time and sifting through them when an error occurs.

-Integers are used for the actual level values (1 for "trace", ..., 6 for "fatal") and constants are defined for the (Logger.TRACE ...
+Integers are used for the actual level values (10 for "trace", ..., 60 for "fatal") and constants are defined for the (Logger.TRACE ...
 Logger.DEBUG).
 The lowercase level names are aliases supported in the API.